Honeytree-Technologies/Pixelfed-Auto-Installer/README.md

 ## Post Deployment

 - Access Pixelfed via the provided domain with the given admin credentials.
-- SSH port defaults to 22922.
+- SSH port defaults to new port (which you entered in the script).
 - fail2ban is activated with progressive blocking.

 ## Post-Installation Security Recommendations